cndkczy/Tutorial/readme.md

 ![](images/Screenshot4.png)

-We will have more examples when comparing different genotypes etc..
+We will have more examples for comparing different genotypes etc.. (still working on the rest)